 Birth Date: The calendar date of birth as designated on the individual's legal birth registration or certificate.
 Code birth month as 01 (January), 02 (February), etc. The birth month will occupy positions 67 and 68.
-Code
+Code the birth year as the last four characters, i.e., if the student was born in 1981, code 1981 in positions 69-72.

-Board of Regents' Core Flag: To be reported for FIRST-TIME FRESHMEN or TRANSFER students required to meet final Freshman admission criteria (see Appendix G, #7).
+Board of Regents' Core Flag: To be reported for FIRST-TIME STUDENTS.
 Code Y if the student completed the Regents' high school core curriculum.
 Also code Y for out-of-state or international students if they have completed comparable core requirements, otherwise code N.